fiunchinho/scaling-apps-training/README.md

 - [AWS Elastic Load Balancer](http://aws.amazon.com/elasticloadbalancing/)

 ## Deployment of this repository
-If you want to deploy the content of this repository to an EC2 instance to test the caching mechanisms, like CloudFront, follow these simple steps.
+If you want to deploy the content of this repository to an EC2 instance follow these simple steps.
 Go to the AWS Console and start a new EC2 micro instance.
 Choose the default VPC.
 To be able to later access the machine, create a new pair of SSH keys or choose an already existing pair.
 Wait for it to be available.

 While this happens, install [Ansible](https://docs.ansible.com/ansible/) and [Ansistrano](https://github.com/ansistrano/deploy) on your Vagrant